 Parking passes or public transportation (bus or LRT) provided.

 If you are interested in participating as a Community Volunteer, please contact Martin Marshall 780-492-6234 email: email@example.com

 Child Volunteer Opportunities

-Mini Docs Camp is a free half-day camp for school age children from ages 6-11 who first volunteer with a parent to participate in a pediatric history and non-invasive physical examination with a small group of medical students.
+Children from ages 5-12 who with a parent participate in a pediatric history and non-invasive physical examination with a small group of medical students.